Clayton Morrow

 Clayton McKenzie Morrow (born July 3, 1974) is an American animator, writer, director, storyboard artist and storyboard director.
 He is the son of Oscar and Emmy winning screenwriter Barry Morrow.

 Life and career

 Morrow was born in July 1974 to Emmy and Oscar award-winning screenwriter Barry Morrow (born 1948) in Hennepin County, Minnesota.
 He is sometimes credited as Clayton M. Morrow and Clay Morrow (not to be confused with the fictional character of the same name).
 He was portrayed as a youth in the movies Bill and Bill: On His Own.
 He has been married to Cindy Morrow, who is also an animator, since December 1, 1998.
 They have one child.

 For Dexter's Laboratory, created by Genndy Tartakovsky, he served as one of the storyboard artists for 13 episodes, later working on The Powerpuff Girls, created by Craig McCracken, for 8 episodes.
 In 2001, he wrote and storyboarded the television film The Flintstones: On the Rocks, based on the cartoon series sitcom by Hanna-Barbera.
 His wife Cindy also wrote and storyboarded the film.
+He has a long history at Cartoon Network, including writing on The Grim Adventures of Billy & Mandy for two episodes.